klaasnienhuis/mzpBuilder/README.md

 creates maxscript mzp-files from a list of specified files.
 An mzp-file is a zip-file which behaves like an installer in 3dsMax.

 The ini-file describes the data needed to create the mzp-file.
+Also check out the article on [my blog] (http://www.klaasnienhuis.nl/WordPress/2012/11/building-mzp-scripts-for-3dsmax/)

 # Usage